seokjoon27/tp/docs/UserGuide.md

 **Q**:  Why can I only add Singaporean phone numbers? <br>
 **A**: As we are currently only planning to release this for Singaporean tutors we only allow Singapore phone numbers for simplicity.

+**Q**: Why can I input contacts with the same email or phone number **A**: We understand that for some students, they may not have an email address or phone number set up, so you can input their parents phone number/email address for easy reference.
 --------------------------------------------------------------------------------------------------------------------